oroinc/documentation/user_guide_sales_tools/b2b_sales/business_customers.rst

 3. View the customer : |IcView|

 .. image:: ../../img/business_customers/customers_grid.png
-   :alt: Some actions can be performed with business customer records
+   :alt: The actions available for the business customer from the grid, such as view, edit and delete.

 **From the view page of a specific business customer**: